 How soon after marriage do I need to file for an annulment?

-If you can prove other grounds like fraud your odds will improve, however Texas courts rarely grant annulments.
-The longer you stay married, consummate your marriage and cohabit—and the more assets you buy together—the more likely it will be that you’ll need to file for divorce instead.
+If you can prove other grounds like fraud your odds of getting an annulment vs divorce will improve, however, Texas courts rarely grant annulments.
+The longer you stay married, consummate your marriage and cohabit—and the more assets you buy together—the more likely it will be that you’ll need to file for divorce vs annulment instead.

 Annulment vs. divorce—what’s the difference?

 The basic difference between annulment and divorce is that an annulment declares that a legal marriage never occurred, while a divorce dissolves a legal marriage and returns both parties to single status with the legal right to marry again.
-The other big difference is that a Texas divorce allows avenues for division of property, while an annulment does not.
+When considering annulment vs divorce Texas laws, the other big difference is that a Texas divorce (we can remove this link as there is a second one below with a better anchor text) allows avenues for division of property, while an annulment does not.

 Texas is a community property state, which means any assets and/or debts accumulated from date of marriage through date of divorce are subject to just and equitable division.
 If you were never legally married—which an annulment legally declares—you have no avenue or right to make a legal claim on the other party’s property.
 An annulment also provides no legal avenue to divide property you purchased together.